aquala/kotlin-sequence-queue/README.md

 # kotlin-sequence-queue
-Process a queue and use an intermediary queue
+Process a Sequence with Kotlin and use an intermediary queue using runningFold and ArrayDeque